lm-sys/lm-sys.github.io/blog/2023-05-25-leaderboard.md

 PaLM 2 seems to be more strongly regulated than other models.
 In many user conversations, when the users ask questions that PaLM 2 is uncertain or uncomfortable giving an answer to, PaLM 2 is more likely to abstain from responding than other models.

-Based on a rough estimate, among all pairwise battles, PaLM 2 has lost 20.92% of the battles by refusing to answer, and it has lost 30.82% of the battles to chatbots not belonging to one of the top four (GPT-4, Claude-v1, ChatGPT, Claude-instant-v1) by refusing to answer.
+Based on a rough estimate, among all pairwise battles, PaLM 2 has lost 20.9% of the battles due to refusing to answer, and it has lost 30.8% of the battles to chatbots not belonging to one of the top four (GPT-4, Claude-v1, ChatGPT, Claude-instant-v1) due to refusing to answer.

 This partially explains why PaLM 2 frequently loses plays to weaker chatbots on the leaderboard.
 This also highlights a flaw in the chatbot arena methodology, as casual users are more likely to penalize abstention over subtly inaccurate responses.
 Below we provide several failure cases illustrating how PaLM loses plays to weaker chatbots because it refuses to answer the question.